skybet/skybet.github.io/_posts/2016-01-22-kafka-cluster-sizing.md

 layout:     post
 title:      Kafka Cluster Sizing
 date:       2016-01-22 12:00
-summary:    Our small kafka cluster currently runs on a VMWare cluster with shared storage.
-This is fine for small amounts of traffic, but increasing disk IO will soon cause it to become a very bad neighbour.
+summary:    We're starting to use kafka for a number of projects.
+We can start off on virtual machines on our shared VMWare cluster, but we expect the disk IO to soon reach levels that will make it unsuitable for running on our shared storage.
 This post looks at some techniques for sizing up a physical kafka cluster.
 category:   Big Data
 tags:       kafka
 author:     alice_kaerast
 ---

-One of the current projects I'm working on is sizing up a new kafka cluster.
-The cluster is initially to be used for a very limited use-case, so is running on virtual machines in our VMWare estate.
-But it's expected to quickly grow and soon become a very bad neighbour for our shared storage.
+We're starting to use kafka for a number of projects.
+We can start off on virtual machines on our shared VMWare cluster, but we expect the disk IO to soon reach levels that will make it unsuitable for running on our shared storage.
+This post looks at some techniques for sizing up a physical kafka cluster.

-So lets take a look at some of our busiest but realistic streaming systems, our lamp logs.
+Lets start by taking a look at some of our busiest but realistic streaming data, our lamp application logs.
 It's generally understood that the busiest day of the year, particularly for peak traffic, is the Grand National.
-Luckily those logs are still stored on disk, so we can upload them to HDFS and do some analysis in Spark.
+We still have logs from this day on an NFS share, so we can load it into Hadoop to look at peak throughput.

+Once the data has been loaded into HDFS we can use the spark shell to look at the data.

 ```scala
 val timeRegexp = """[0-9]{2}:[0-9]{2}:[0-9]{2}""".r